pgreene-spartaglobal/TypingGame/README.md

 ### MainWindow
 The main window manages the game logic such as score, lives, game over as well as the UI elements on the screen

+## Challenges
+The main challenge when making this game was handling the canvas elements to make the words fall on the screen.
+The difficulty was that I would lose scope of the canvas in other classes.
+To get around this issue I needed to implement the functionality in the MainWindow class.
+This changed my initial design as I wanted to have a separate class dedicated to displaying elements on the canvas rather than implement all of it within main.

+The next challenge was figuring out how to make UI elements move on the screen during runtime.
+To solve this I needed to create a dispatch timer.
+The reason I need a timer is that this would call a function on each tick.
+On each tick the top position of the word can be incremented